Vincy-Cheng/Tetris/README.md

 Using ARM

-CAn twist the falling block and speed with keyboard.
+Can twist the falling block and speed with keyboard.

 Example video: